-Edna Fogarty first heard about cannabis in her mid-twenties.
+Edna Fogarty first heard about cannabis in her mid-20s.
 The Montreal native had recently left a convent in the Northeastern United States, where she was a nun for eight years.
 She soon found herself in Boston, smoking marijuana for the first time with a group of friends.

 “It was for pure recreational use,” says Fogarty, now 74.
 “We didn’t have any idea that it had any qualities that could help us medically.”